SPIRITUALISTS OF GREEN-WOOD CEMETERY

 Uncover the strange and spiritual secrets of New York’s foremost Victorian-era cemetery

 Meeting Point: Meet on the street in front of the Green-Wood Cemetery gates on 5th Avenue at 25th Street.
-500 25th St, Brooklyn, NY 11232 Subway: R to 25th St. This tour is approximately 2 hours in duration and one mile in length.
+500 25th St, Brooklyn, NY 11232 Subway: R to 25th St. This tour is approximately 2 hours in duration.
 Runs rain or shine, except in cases of severely inclement weather or cemetery closure.
-Note: this tour requires somewhat strenuous, hilly walking.

 Tour Description: Uncover the strange and spiritual secrets of New York’s foremost Victorian-era cemetery.
 With a focus on the legacy of Spiritualism in the 19th century, this tour will visit the final resting places of mentalists, mediums, and more.